-He finds the brain to be the most fascinating organ in the body.
-The human condition, the stories of our lives, and the opportunities he has had to observe, learn and be curious are what drew him to Psychiatry, and the fact that the brain is the seat of all behavior, emotion, and action.
+Dr. Sharath Puttichanda finds the brain to be the most fascinating organ in the body.
+The human condition, the stories of our lives, and the opportunities he has had to observe, learn and be curious about are what drew him to psychiatry.
+Not to mention the fact that the brain is the seat of all behavior, emotion, and action.

 For Dr. Puttichanda, his passion stems from a deep-seated desire to help those in crisis or in need.
 He believes humans are complicated and not perfect all the time.
 All of those aspects make the whole person.
 He uses his clinical skills to guide people in the right direction and build treatment plans to help his patients find relief from the suffering they may be experiencing.
 In working with patients, he meets them where they are emotionally and builds a collaborative partnership to help each person live their happiest, best lives.

-He has witnessed patients treated with Transcranial Magnetic Stimulation (TMS) and Electroconvulsive Therapy (ECT) and seen great success and examples of recovery and relief from suffering.
+He has witnessed patients treated with Transcranial Magnetic Stimulation (TMS) and Electroconvulsive Therapy (ECT) see great success and examples of recovery and relief from suffering.
 He sees TMS as a breakthrough treatment option for those with treatment-resistant mood disorders and anxiety disorders.